anthonyhauck/aecSpace/README.md

 # aecSpace 0.5 | 2018.04.18
 Python classes useful for creating and editing volumes indicating building spaces.

+# 0.51 Version Notes

+* New aecSpaceGrid object provides some functionality for creating and manipulating voxel grids.
+Functions as is, but is incomplete.
+* Fixed a bug in aecSpace and aecSpacer objects that prevented re-initialization of some instance variables.

 # 0.5 Version Notes

 * New aecSpaceGroup object provides multiple functions for querying and changing multiple aecSpace instances at once.